Back to Blog

 6-Step ICDPA Compliance Plan

-- Build consumer rights processes — Establish intake, verification, and fulfillment workflows for access, deletion, portability, and opt-out requests.
-Set up a 90-day response timeline.
+5. Build consumer rights and appeal processes — Establish intake, verification, fulfillment, and appeal workflows for access, deletion, portability, and opt-out requests.
+Set up a 90-day response timeline and 60-day appeal timeline.

 For a detailed walkthrough, visit our Iowa Compliance Checklist.